-- 45.1 The Trust may make amendments of its Constitution only if: - 45.1.2 more than three quarters of the Council of Governors of the Trust voting to approve the amendments; and, - 45.1.2 more than three quarters of the members of the eligible voting Board of Directors of the Trust approve the amendments. - 45.2.
-Amendments made under paragraph 45.1 take effect as soon as the conditions in that paragraph are satisfied but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act.

-- 45.3.
-Where an amendment is made to the Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust) - 45.3.1 at least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment; and, - 45.3.2. the Trust must give the members an opportunity to vote on whether they approve the amendment; and - 45.3.3 if more than three quarters of the members voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 45.4 An amendment initially made pursuant to paragraph 45.1 but which later fails to achieve the approval of more than half of the members voting, and any actions taken pursuant to that amendment, shall be valid from the approvals pursuant to paragraph 45.1 until the time of the vote at which the approval of more than half of the members voting was not achieved pursuant to paragraph 45.3.3 (the time of the vote at which the approval of more than half of the members voting was not achieved pursuant to paragraph 45.3.3 (the time of the vote at which the approval of more than half of the members voting was not achieved pursuant to paragraph 45.3.3 being the "Rescission Date").
-As from the Rescission Date, the relevant amendment shall cease to have effect and the Constitution shall revert to its pre-amendment state.
-The constitution shall be amended accordingly and notified to NHS Improvement.
+- 44.1.
+The Trust may make amendments of its constitution only if - - 44.1.1. more than three quarters of the Council of Governors of the Trust voting to approve the amendments; and - 44.1.2. more than three quarters of the members of the eligible voting Board of Directors of the Trust approve the amendments. - 44.2.
+Amendments made under paragraph 43.1 take effect as soon as the conditions in that paragraph are satisfied but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 44.3.
+Where an amendment is made to the constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust) - 44.3.1. at least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment; and, - 44.3.2. the Trust must give the members an opportunity to vote on whether they approve the amendment; and - 44.3.3 if more than three quarters of the members voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 44.3 An amendment initially made pursuant to paragraph 44.1 but which later fails to achieve the approval of more than half of the members voting pursuant to paragraph 44.3.3, and any actions taken pursuant to that amendment, shall be valid from the approvals pursuant to paragraph 44.1 until the time of the vote at which the approval of more than half of the members voting was not achieved pursuant to paragraph 44.3.3 (the time of the vote at which the approval of more than half of the members voting was not achieved pursuant to paragraph 44.3.3 (the time of the vote at which the approval of more than half of the members voting was not achieved pursuant to paragraph 44.3.3 being the "Rescission Date").
+As from the Rescission Date, the relevant amendment shall cease to have effect and the constitution shall revert to its pre-amendment state.
+The constitution isshall be amended accordingly and notified to NHS Improvement.

-46. Indemnity
+45. Indemnity

-- 46.1.
+- 45.1.
 Members of the Board of Directors and Council of Governors who act honestly and in good faith will not have to meet out of their personal resources any personal civil liability which is incurred in the execution of their functions, any costs arising in this way will be met by the Trust.
-This does not apply when the relevant person has acted recklessly. - 46.2.
+This does not apply when the relevant person has acted recklessly. - 45.2.
 The Trust may purchase and maintain for members of the Council of Governors and Board of Directors insurance in respect of directors' and officers' liability, including, without limitation, liability arising by reason of the Trust acting as a corporate trustee of an NHS charity.

-47. Procedures and protocols
+46. Procedures and Protocols